isa-ulisboa/msc-gis/exercises/msc-gis-assignment_1.md

 - This assignment will contribute 8/20 (maximum) to the final grade on the SIG/GIS course.
 - The work may be undersigned by a group of two students (maximum) and will be discussed individually.
 - The group members should be informed to the teacher on the class of 24th of April, or by e-mail to ruifigueira@isa.ulisboa.pt before 28th of April 2023, 8pm.
 Include ISA’s numbers, names and e-mails.
 Regarding groups with 2 students, one e-mail is enough provided it includes in cc the other student.
-- Each region/polygon in problem II will is specify to each group, and will be randomly assigned by e-mail on or before 2nd of May 2023.
+- Each region/polygon in Problem 02 will is specify to each group, and will be randomly assigned by e-mail on or before 2nd of May 2023.
 - **The work should be submitted before the deadline through the form [https://forms.gle/GEp92v8tqdijJMGK8](https://forms.gle/GEp92v8tqdijJMGK8)**.
 - **The deadline to submit the full work is 17th of May 2023, 8pm**.